Carlos Alcaraz wins US Open for 1st Slam title, top ranking

 Alcaraz went five sets against 2014 U.S. Open champion Marin Cilic in the fourth round, ending at 2:23 a.m.
 Tuesday; against Jannik Sinner in the quarterfinals, a 5-hour, 15-minute thriller that ended at 2:50 a.m.
 Friday after Alcaraz needed to save a match point; and against Frances Tiafoe in the semifinals.

-“You have to give everything on court.
+”You have to give everything on court.
 You have to give everything you have inside.
-I worked really, really hard to earn it,” Alcaraz said.
-“It’s not time to be tired.”
+I worked really, really hard to earn it,” Alcaraz said after the final. ”It’s not time to be tired.”

 This was not a stroll to the finish, though.